This post may contain affiliate links. Please see my disclosure policy for details.

 I loved this walk as it takes you over the cliff tops to headlands, lighthouses, lochs and you can spot dolphins who make their way here in the surf.

-It’s a really popular spot for bird watchers as the cliffs have sections which seem like they have truly taken over!
+It’s a really popular spot for bird watchers as the cliffs have sections that seem like they have truly taken over!